mabrasil/slides-lambda_io-2015/README.md

-# De volta para o futuro: entendo a importância da programação funcional
+# De volta para o futuro: a importância da programação funcional

 Slides from my talk at 2º Unidev Fortaleza about the importance of Functional Programming.